-Supporting information on the quality and use of the NHMD are published annually in Australian hospital statistics (technical appendixes), available in hard copy or on the AlHW website.
+Supporting information on the quality and use of the NHMD are published annually in Admitted patient care: Australian hospital statistics series of reports (technical appendixes), available in hard copy or on the AlHW website.
 Readers are advised to note caveat information to ensure appropriate interpretation of the performance indicator.
 Supporting information includes discussion of coverage, completeness of coding, the quality of Indigenous data, and changes in service delivery that might affect interpretation of the published data.
-Metadata information for the National Minimum Data Set (NMDS) for Admitted patient care is published in the AlHW's online metadata repository, METeOR, and the National health data dictionary.
+Metadata information for the NMDS for Admitted patient care is published in the AlHW's online metadata repository, METeOR, and the National health data dictionary.